 Still super selective here, there’s so much else going on and we’re running out of room per page.
-So, no Lord Mayor’s Show at this time, no translations or Latin plays, just a few obvious choices which we’ll look at over the next few years.
+So, no translations or Latin plays at this time, just a few obvious choices which we’ll look at over the next few years.
 Dating varies, everything has a hinterland now…

 Common Conditions by the unknown